meisyal/MIM/README.md

    $ ionic platform add android
    ```

-5. Beside that, this project requires two Cordova plugins:
-   - [Cordova SQLite Storage][sqlite-storage]
-   - [SQLite dbcopy][sqlite-dbcopy]

-   Please, read theirs documentation about how to install two plugins above into
-   your `ionic` project before you start moving forward.

-6. Build the source code until you get success message.
+5. Build the source code until you get success message.

    ```bash
    $ ionic build android
    ```

-7. You can either emulate or install the `.apk` file.
+6. You can either emulate or install the `.apk` file in your device.

    ```bash
    $ ionic emulate android